Skip to main content

 This matches code such as set_port(80) or set_port(443), but not set_port(8080).

-Comparison expressions support simple arithmetic as well as composition with boolean operators to allow for more complex matching.
+Comparison expressions support simple arithmetic as well as composition with Boolean operators to allow for more complex matching.
 This is particularly useful for checking that metavariables are divisible by particular values, such as enforcing that a particular value is even or odd.

 rules: